EstimatedEst. Read Time: 18 minutes

 Unfortunately not, as most of the forearm work that you do during a pulling workout is barely secondary compared to how much focus the bigger muscles are getting.
 What’s more, the forearms are competing with their counterparts to the north – the biceps.

-With that said, you need a plan so that you know exactly which forearm exercises to do, how to do them, and how often you should train them.
+With that said, you need a plan so that you know exactly which forearm exercises to do, how to do them, and how often you should train them to build massive forearms.

 It’s about time that I answer all of that (and a whole lot more).